rudderlabs/rudderstack-docs/rudderstack-transformation-api/transormer-api.md

 To consume Transformations API you need Access to it.
 If you don't have an access to it, you can [contact us](mailto:%20docs@rudderstack.com) or you can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!

-Your AccessToken carry many privileges, so be sure to keep them secret.

 ## 2. Generate AccessToken

 In order to use the Transformation API you will need an AccessToken associated with your account.
 You can create your own AccessToken by following steps below.